background

 How is it different?

-Full VASER lipo-abdominoplasty varies greatly from a traditional full tummy tuck.
-This modern procedure is not a classic abdominoplasty with some added liposuction.
-The full lipo-abdominoplasty uses a VASER liposuction to dissect the tissues.
+The full lipo-abdominoplasty uses a VASER liposuction to dissect the tissues and remove fat.
 The VASER is a high frequency probe that melts the fat.
 The melted fat is then suctioned up.
 This creates less trauma to the tissues and therefore less risk of bruising, bleeding, and discomfort in recovery.
 (1,2)

 How is it done?

-During the procedure, the umbilicus is re-positioned and the excess fat on the abdomen and sides using VASER liposuction.
+During the procedure, the umbilicus is re-positioned.
+Fat is removed from the abdomen and sides using VASER liposuction.
 This provides patients with a more defined, proportional result.
-Unlike a traditional tummy tuck, drains are not used as part of the modern full VASER lipo-abdominoplasty.
+Unlike a traditional abdominoplasty, drains are not usually used as part of the modern full VASER lipo-abdominoplasty.
 The scar from the procedure is placed below the patient’s underwear line in a similar location as a caesarean scar.

 What is the recovery?

 Dr Beldholm and his staff always provide patients with detailed instructions on how to care for themselves after the procedure.
-Although this is a major surgery, most patients will only require an overnight hospital stay.
-Patients can generally shower the next day but are urged to refrain from heavy lifting.
+Although this is a major surgery, most patients will only require a 2 to 4-day hospital stay.
+Patients can generally shower the next day but are urged to avoid heavy lifting.
 Patients will need to take some time off from work to recover.
 Unlike traditional tummy tuck surgery, patients will not require any bulky gauze dressings or drains.
 Patients can typically return to their job in about two to four weeks.

 This website contains adult content.
 You must be 18 years or over to read.
 All surgery carries risks.
 You should seek a second opinion before proceeding.
 Results vary from patient to patient.
 See our disclaimer.